In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

 Option 2: Higher Level Review.

-If you are not satisfied with your VA Ratings decision, but have no new and relevant evidence, they will be able to request what is called a “Higher Level Review”.
+If you are not satisfied with your VA Ratings decision, but have no new and relevant evidence, under the VA Appeals Modernization process you will be able to request what is called a “Higher Level Review”.

 The Higher Level Review will (in theory) be performed by an experienced VA Rater a rater at the same or different office as the original decision.